 Not only do they now have scheduled events they are planning to expand.
 The current goal is to help the community with jams at places like local schools and nursing homes!

 If you are anywhere near Altoona, PA you should look into this club.
 If not, visit the site for their songbook at AlleghanyUkes!

 2. Survivor Girl Ukulele Band

-Each year, Laurie Kallevig journeys to Southeast Asia to battle human trafficking by teaching Ukulele to young girls often effected by this act.
+Each year, Laurie Kallevig journeys to Southeast Asia to battle human trafficking by teaching Ukulele to young girls often affected by this act.

-There are a lot of things you could donate too this year, but few better.
+There are a lot of things you could donate to this year, but few are better.
 Check out more at Survivor Girl’s website and ”Join the Band!”